JayendraUpadhyay/Data_Analysis_PROJECTS/README.md

 Welcome to the **Netflix Data Analysis and Recommendation System** project!
 This project dives deep into a dataset of Netflix content using **Exploratory Data Analysis (EDA)**, **Data Visualization**, and builds a **Content-Based Recommendation System**.
 The notebook uncovers content trends, viewer preferences, and provides personalized recommendations.

----

 ### Overview:

 In this project, we:

-- Cleaned and transformed the raw Netflix dataset.
+- Cleaned and transformed the raw `Netflix dataset`.
-- Performed deep exploratory data analysis to uncover patterns and insights.
+- Performed deep `exploratory data analysis` to uncover patterns and insights.
-- Built visualizations to illustrate key findings.
+- Built `visualizations` to illustrate key findings.
-- Developed a content-based movie and TV show recommender using textual similarity.
+- Developed a content-based movie and TV show recommender using `textual similarity`.

 > The goal is to understand Netflix's content distribution and help users discover shows or movies similar to their preferences.